radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/21-global-sync-commands.md

 ## change-pipeline-state

-This command is used to resume or suspend the synchronization process associated with a given pipeline in a topology.
+This command is used to resume or suspend (stop) and the capture process associated with a given synchronization pipeline in a topology.

 **Usage**
 <br>`change-pipeline-state -pipelineid <pipelineID> -state `<state>